ethercis/ethercis/README.md

 3. AQL requires some more DB functions.
 These can be created by running the migration script [here](https://github.com/ethercis/ehrservice/blob/remote-github/db/src/main/resources/db/migration/v6_aql_v1_2_0.sql).
 4. Finally, make sure your launch script `ecis-server` references the new libraries.

+#### Using JWT
+If you use JWT authentication, you will need to specify the key for verifying a token.
+The key can be given as a property (not recommended) or in a file.
+The file format is given [here](https://github.com/ethercis/VirtualEhr/blob/master/VEhrService/src/test/resources/config/security/jwt.cfg).

+#### DAC and RLS security at DB level
+This configuration applies whenever JWT authentication is specified and property `server.security.db_role` in `services.properties` is true.
+This performs a so-called *session impersonation* on the DB connection.

+The impersonation can be prioritized on user id or role.
+The role impersonation is possibly preferred since the DB privilege definitions is somewhat simpler.
+However, in a multi-tenancy environment, user based permission must be required.
+At this time, roles and permissions at DB level require DB administration skills.
+Documentation on how to perform these operations are described in Postgresql main site: [RLS](https://www.postgresql.org/docs/current/static/ddl-rowsecurity.html), [DAC](https://www.postgresql.org/docs/current/static/user-manag.html) and [MAC](https://www.postgresql.org/docs/current/static/sql-security-label.html) (if required).

 ## How To Run It?

 - Script `ecis-server` should be adapted to get the right classpath, path to required configuration, network parameters etc.